TylerTemp/SaintsField/README.md

 The drawer will fail for `AnyObjectInterface` and `MyInterface` because in Unity's C# runtime, it can not report correctly generic arguments.
 For more information, see [the comment of the answer in this stackoverflow](https://stackoverflow.com/questions/78513347/getgenericarguments-recursively-on-inherited-class-type-in-c?noredirect=1#comment138415538_78513347).

+This component is inspired by [Serialize Interfaces!](https://assetstore.unity.com/packages/tools/utilities/serialize-interfaces-187505), you may go there and support him!

+Compared to [Serialize Interfaces!](https://assetstore.unity.com/packages/tools/utilities/serialize-interfaces-187505), this version has several differences:

+*   It supports UI Toolkits too.
+*   Many SaintsField attributes can work together with this one, especially these auto getters, validators etc.

 ## Addressable ##